 What Is A Rabies Vaccine For Cats?

-The rabies vaccine is injected into your cat’s body.
-Although the amount of virus contained in the vaccine is too small to cause the cat to develop rabies, the vaccines stimulate the cat’s immune system to mount an immune response against the rabies virus.
+The rabies vaccine is injected into your cat’s body and will stimulate the cat’s immune system to mount an immune response against the rabies virus.

 The cat’s body then develops the ability to create antibodies that can fight the rabies virus if the cat is ever bitten by a rabid animal.
 The antibodies help your cat fight off the disease, preventing your cat from developing rabies.

 Rabies vaccine should not be given to kittens until they are 12 weeks of age (3 months of age) or older.
-Kittens (and adult cats that have never been vaccinated) receive a single dose of the rabies vaccine, and should be revaccinated one year after the initial vaccination.
-After the first year, adult cats should receive a booster shot every one or three years, depending on the rabies vaccine used.
+Kittens and adult cats that have never been vaccinated receive a single dose of the rabies vaccine and should be revaccinated one year after the initial vaccination.
+After the one-year booster, cats should receive a booster shot every one or three years, depending on the rabies vaccine used.